ecemekim/CollectionFrequency/readme.md

 The tables in question were previously designed as one to many.
 The models should be modeled with `many to many` because of one operation is to be used for more than one bin and also a bin is to be used for more than one operation.
 While defining the models in the file models.py, a new model `bin_operation` is created automatically by giving the operation model inside the bin model with `ManyToManyField`.
-By making a request with `prefetch_related` to this new model, access to all operation and bin pairs is provided.
+By making a request to this new model, access to all operation and bin pairs is provided.